AbolfazlSeyrfar/Finding-global-minimum-by-Gradient-Descent-GD-and-Newton-s-method-from-scratch-/README.md

 # Finding global minimum by Gradient Descent (GD) and Newton's method from scratch

-Implement the gradient descent method and Newton's method to find the global minimum for the below function:
+Implement the gradient descent method and Newton's method to find the global minimum for the function shown below :

 ![image](https://user-images.githubusercontent.com/97136976/148149369-380d5d20-c0e4-433c-a361-fbc03224e59e.png)